erdl/legacy-scrape-util/doc/data-acquisition.md

 ## Boilerplate

-Basically, just copy-pasta this template into your implementation, and then get to working making it do what you need:
+Basically, just copy-pasta this template into your implementation, and get to work making it do what you need:

 ````python